Random Marked Sets: Characteristics for random marked closed sets

-which is negative for $\frac{2}{3}\leq p<1$ (and vanishes for $p=1$, which is the random field case).
-Since $\mathrm{cov}$ is continuous, Bochner's theorem \cite{ref:Sasvari1994} implies that $\mathrm{cov}(r)$ cannot be a positive definite function. \end{example} Our major example is analysed within an own section since some results might be of interest not only to the field of random marked sets but also to the theory of positive definite functions.
+\end{example} Our major example is analysed within an own section since some results might be of interest not only to the field of random marked sets but also to the theory of positive definite functions.